Steve-Hawk/String-Theory-Class/README.md

 - Seems difficult to learn for a beginner especially for those people (like me!) who are only willing to learn some keypoints and ideas to support their own interested majors;
 - Extremely silly for some insitute which requires to pick up such a course
 - The valuable materials are really on-demanding, maybe reflecting a lack of general interest?
+## Some recommended Textbook and Lecture Notes
+- String theory and M-Theory: A modern introduction
+- Lecture Notes in this repository (Believe me the novice-friendly lecture notes are really lacking!)

+* I will continue to upload mainly my homework solutions and more related materials to this repository